JuroOravec/apify-actor-skcris/.actor/README.md

 Research:

 - Find organisations and researchers related to your research topic of interest.
-- Find organisations with equipment you need.
+- Find organisations with the equipment you need.
-- Find mentors, or potential employers or employees
+- Find mentors, potential employers or employees

 Analysis: